adaamko/wikt2def/README.md

 evaluated that wasn’t tuned on SherLlic’s held-out portion and `w2v+tsg_rel_emb` is the overall strongest system.

-To reproduce the result of the original SherLIiC paper, please go to: https://github.com/mnschmit/SherLIiC
+To reproduce the result of the original SherLIiC paper, please go to: https://github.com/mnschmit/SherLIiC.
+We also provide precomputed results in the results directory.

 </div>